-But he wasn’t just awake all night, he was awake and screaming most of the night.
-We thought that maybe he had colic but none of the other factors fit.
+But he wasn’t just awake all night; he was awake and screaming most of the night.
+We thought he might have colic, but none of the other factors fit.

 *This post was originally written in September 2013 and has been updated.